- All CPT approvals will have a start and ending date, which will be listed on page 2 of Form I-20.

 - Only F-1 students who have been in continuous, lawful status for a period of 9 months (2 semesters) or more are eligible to receive a period of CPT.
 An exception to this rule applies to graduate students whose program requires that they engage in curricular training prior to the one-year mark.

-- WFU requires that all students who engage in CPT obtain written consent from their academic advisor asserting that the proposed training is an integral part of the student’s academic program of study.
+- WFU requires that all students who engage in CPT obtain consent from their academic advisor asserting that the proposed training is an integral part of the student’s academic program of study.
+This includes having the advisor review the employment offer letter to ensure the training is integral.

 CPT Application Process

-- For those students on the Reynolda Campus, approval for CPT is granted only by the Center for Global Programs and Studies.
+For students on the Reynolda Campus, approval for CPT is granted by ISSS (International Student & Scholar Services).

 - Brief description of employment